 The party has been tasked by the local king with saving his daughter Sarah, who was (of course) kidnapped by a knight called Garland.
 As it turns out, he's a push-over.
 Rescuing the princess is only the prelude!
 Afterward, the king orders the bridge to the mainland rebuilt.
 As soon as you cross it, the iconic opening narrative and music play!
 It hits me in the feels every time.

 From here a nonsensical plot unfolds about the corruption of the four elements (fire, earth, wind, and water).
 They can be set aright by restoring light to four mysterious crystals [ORBS] in the party's possession.
 They must defeat the fiends of each element (Lich, Marilith [KARY], Kraken, and Tiamat).
 Once they've done this, they can return to Garland's keep, travel 2000 years into the past (!?), and defeat the ultimate evil, Chaos.

-Throughout the game the party traverses the world by boat, canoe, and finally airship!
+Throughout the game the party traverses the world by boat, canoe, and airship.
 The game itself is mostly fighting monsters through menu-based combat, exploring dungeons, buying equipment and spells, speaking to townsfolk, and opening treasure chests—exactly as it should be.
-It's sword-and-sorcery role-playing at its purest.
+It's sword-and-sorcery role playing at its purest.
 Whereas later Final Fantasy games focus on interesting characters involved in grandiose plots, the original is all about classes and combat.